-There is no reason to buy a lab-grown diamond from Zales when you can get a much better deal at James Allen and Brilliant Earth (50% price difference!!!).
+There is no reason to buy a lab-grown diamond from Zales when you can get a much better deal at James Allen and Blue Nile (50% price difference!!!).
 Zales offers an old-school experience.
 Everything is pre-chosen for you; you cannot pick the diamond; therefore, you don’t know what you’ll receive.
 All you can do is pick the engagement ring design and the lab diamonds’ carat weight.
 On top of that, their lab-grown diamonds are overpriced.
-For that reason, I don’t see any reason buying from them when you can but from a much more reliable retailer such as this one.
+For that reason, I don’t see any reason to buy from them when you can but from a much more reliable retailer such as this one.

 While Zales offers a 2.00 carat F VS2 with a simple solitaire engagement ring for $10,799, you can buy the same grades here for $5,140 (ring included) and see a clear video of the diamond you get.

 Table of Contents